MaxBHartman/maxbhartman.github.io/_pages/about.md

 ---
 About Me
 =====
-I'm Max Hartman, an incoming Master of Science in Electrical & Computer Engineering at the University of Illinois.
-I completed my BS in Computer Engineering with a minor in Mathematics in May 2025.
+I'm Max Hartman, an incoming Master of Science in Electrical & Computer Engineering at UIUC.
+I completed my BS at UIUC in Computer Engineering with a minor in Mathematics in May 2025 at.

 Research Interests
 =====